AniketNeogy/qe-spree-technical-assessment-aniket/README.md

 - Exploring the features of the Spree Commerce platform
 - Demonstrating the application to stakeholders

-Note: Sample data is automatically loaded when you run `bin/setup` as we have made chnages to setup file, but you can use this command if you need to reload it later.
+Note: Sample data is automatically loaded when you run `bin/setup` as we have made changes to the setup file, but you can use this command if you need to reload it later.

-Images will not be shown for above sample data, we can add them via the admin panel :
+Images will not be shown for above sample data, we can add them via the admin panel:
 ```
-Username : spree@example.com
+Username: spree@example.com
 Password: spree123
 ```
-I have added a few images and will be commiting them in the repo for ease of validation.
+I have added a few images and will be committing them in the repo for ease of validation.

 ## Deployment